27-Year-Old Goalie – New Jersey Devils

 Signed a two-year, $1.45 million contract extension with New Jersey in April of 2015.

-Kinkaid allowed six goals on 32 shots in a 6-4 loss to the Islanders on Sunday.
+Kinkaid made 16 saves in a 4-2 loss to the Islanders on Saturday.

 To instantly reveal our fantasy analysis of every player – including Keith Kinkaid – simply subscribe now.